GeorgeKGM2058/automated-financial-reports-tool/README.md

 ## Live Sample Reports

 Here are a few generated reports produced by the tool (as of March 2026):
-**All links below are PDFs** GitHub renders them directly in your browser.
+All links below are PDFs.
+GitHub renders them directly in your browser.
 (The PowerPoint versions are also in the same `sample_reports/` folder but must be downloaded to open.)

 | Ticker       | Mode     | File Type | Direct Link |